 - how to knit two stitches together

-- how to bind off (aka cast off).
+- and how to bind off (aka cast off).

-When you’re done you’ll have a new skill, the gratification of knowing that you created something useful, and a fancy knew dishcloth.
+When you’re done you’ll have a new skill, the gratification of knowing that you created something useful, and a fancy new dishcloth.

-And then another, and another, and another – because once you start you won’t be able to stop!
+And then another, and another, and another – because once you learn how to make a dishcloth you won’t be able to stop knitting!
 Trust me.

 How cool is that, right?

-- Skein of your favorite “Sugar ‘n Cream” cotton yarn (buy online or at your local craft store)
+- A skein of your favorite “Sugar ‘n Cream” cotton yarn (buy online or at your local craft store)

 Note: you make this dishcloth from one corner, diagonally to the opposite corner.